-How to Plan for Recessed Lights in a Custom Screened Porch Design in 2019 in Maryland and Virginia
+How to Plan for Recessed Lights in a Custom Screened Porch Design in 2021

 Recessed lights can offer a streamlined, clean, modern look, so it’s little surprise they’re becoming increasingly popular not only in interior spaces but in outdoor living areas as well.
 If you’re considering recessed lighting for your screened-in porch, here are six factors to keep in mind before you take the plunge.